polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/address-formats.md

 ### Using Polkadot-JS

-To verify an address in JavaScript or TypeScript projects, you can use the functions built into the Polkadot-JS API.
+To verify an address in JavaScript or TypeScript projects, you can use the functions built into the Polkadot.js API.
 For example:

 --8<-- 'code/polkadot-protocol/protocol-components/accounts/polkadot-js-address-validation.md'